mmul-it/tfs_generator/README.md

-# Terraform tf manifests generator role for Ansible
+# Terraform manifests generator Ansible role

 This role can be used to install Terraform binary and deploy Terraform manifest files (`.tf`) starting from an Ansible inventory, to create a fully atomated and